snowplow/snowplowanalytics.com/_posts/2018-11-01-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 The Snowplow Google Cloud Storage Loader is a [Cloud Dataflow][dataflow] job which:

-* Consumes the contents of a [Pubsub][pubsub] topic through an input subscription
+* Consumes the contents of a [Pub/Sub][pubsub] topic through an input subscription
 * Groups the records by a configurable time window
-* Wtores them in a [Cloud Storage][storage] bucket
+* Writes the records into a [Cloud Storage][storage] bucket

-As part of a Snowplow installation, this loader can be particularly useful to archive data from the enriched or the bad stream to long-term storage.
+As part of a Snowplow installation on GCP, this loader is  particularly useful for archive data from the raw, enriched or the bad stream to long-term storage.

-It can additionally partition the output bucket by date (up to the hour) so that it is easy to look at what was loaded when.
-The following could be an example layout of the output bucket:
+It can additionally partition the output bucket by date (up to the hour), making it faster and less expensive to query the data over particular time periods.
+The following is an example layout of the output bucket:

 - gs://output-bucket/
   - 2018/